 Old Denaby Parish Council receive no general government grant (unlike Borough Councils) so raise the majority of their income from a precept, a small tax that is levied on all properties within the village as part of the council tax.

 A Parish Council’s expenditure must be made in accordance with Acts of Parliament.
-The accounts must be made public to parishioners and they are strictly audited by Government appointed auditors.
+The accounts must be made public and they are audited in accordance with the law.

-Planning, highways, transport and traffic, street lighting, litter, seating and shelters, rights of way – these are some of the issues that concern Parish Councils and Central Government is encouraging local councils to play a greater part in their communities.
+Planning, highways, transport and traffic, street lighting, litter, seating and shelters, rights of way are some of the issues that concern Parish Councils although the responsibility for looking after most of those rests with Doncaster Council in our area.
+Central Government is encouraging local councils to play a greater part in their communities.